Mission 05 · Stage 1

 2

-Show pairs
+Show the pairs

 showPattern(patternB);